 As I write this, the stems in my herb garden are teeming with new growth.
 Alas, since I planted them so closely together, I’ll have to thin them out next year.

 What to do with the surplus?

 Well, I honestly don’t know.
 Probably I should sell them to a high-end nursery, and become a millionaire.
 If you’ve ever priced boxwood, you’ll know I’m not exaggerating.
-By much.